cosmos/cosmos-sdk/x/params/spec/README.md

 permission to access all existing spaces.

 Subspace can be used by the individual keepers, which need a private parameter store that the other keepers cannot modify.
-Keeper can be used by the Governance keeper, which needs to modify any parameter in case a proposal passes.
+The params Keeper can be used to add a route to `x/gov` router in order to modify any parameter in case a proposal passes.

 The following contents explains how to use params module for master and user modules.